 Some accommodation has a policy of welcoming pets.
 If your child has a pet allergy, check that you are staying somewhere without this policy!
 Even hotels and apartments which are scrupulously clean will harbour pet allergens if animals have been there.

-Although getting rarer, smoking is still allowed in some hotel rooms and other types of accommodation.
 If breathing problems are caused by allergy, you do not want to stress your child’s lungs by introducing them to a recently smoky atmosphere, so check you have non-smoking accommodation.

 Food allergy can cause many problems with eating out in the UK and abroad.
 If you are not self-catering, check before you book about how the catering at the venue can accommodate your child’s needs.
 Take a good supply of allergy-free snacks.
 If a severe food allergy is a risk for your child, a self-catering holiday may be the only option.